top of page

 How it works:

-Think of a person standing next to the train driver with a shovel already full of coal.
-The second the driver throws on some coal, the person standing next to the driver hands over a full spade of their "creatine phosphate coal" to turn the ADP back into ATP to keep the fire roaring!
+Think of a guy standing next to the train driver with a shovel already full of coal.
+The second the driver throws on some coal, the guy standing next to the driver hands over a full spade of his creatine phosphate coal to turn the ADP back into ATP to keep the fire roaring!

 So the speed is instant energy from this stored creatine which provides roughly another 8 to 10 seconds of "GOD-MODE" power.

-And there lies the catch - Ultimate power..…teeny tiny amount of time!
+And there lies the problem - Ultimate power..…teeny tiny amount of time!

-Coach talk: "If you only rest for 30 seconds, the guy with the shovel is still empty.
-You try to lift the heavy weight again, the fuel isn't there.
+Dan’s Deep Dive: "If you only rest for 30 seconds, the guy with the shovel is still empty.
+You try to lift the heavy weight again, but the fuel isn't there.
 Your body is forced to switch to a 'slower' fuel, the bar speed drops, your technique gets sloppy, and you've officially left the max Strength Zone."

 System 2 - The Glycolytic System (The High-Octane coal)